-Embedded MultiMediaCard/Solid State Drive
+Solid State Drive

-The embedded MultiMediaCard (eMMC)/solid-state drive (SSD) is used to store your data in the computer.
-The eMMC/SSD can be taken out to accommodate other eMMCs/SSDs, however you will need to contact your distributor/supplier to do this in order to avoid violating the terms of your warranty (see "Storage" on page C - 2 for specification information).
+The solid state drive (SSD) is used to store your data in the computer.
+The SSD can be taken out to accommodate other SATA SSDs, however you will need to contact your distributor/supplier to do this in order to avoid violating the terms of your warranty (see "Storage" on page D - 2 for specification information).